Wrangler (University of Cambridge): Past wranglers

 Top marks in the Cambridge mathematics exam did not always guarantee the Senior Wrangler success in life; the exams were largely a test of speed in applying familiar rules, and some of the most inventive and original students of Mathematics at Cambridge did not come top of their class.
 Lord Kelvin was second, William Henry Bragg was third, Augustus De Morgan and G. H. Hardy were fourth, Adam Sedgwick fifth, Bertrand Russell seventh, Thomas Robert Malthus ninth, John Maynard Keynes twelfth, and some fared even worse: Klaus Roth was not even a wrangler.

 Joan Clarke, who helped to break the Nazi Enigma code at Bletchley Park, was a wrangler at Cambridge and earned a double first in mathematics, although she was prevented from receiving a full degree based on the university's policy of awarding degrees only to men.
 That policy was abandoned in 1948.

-The present Astronomer Royal, Martin Rees, a wrangler, went on to become one of the world's leading scientists, also holding the illustrious posts of Master of Trinity College, Cambridge, and President of the Royal Society, and being a member of the Order of Merit.
+The 15th Astronomer Royal, Martin Rees, a wrangler, went on to become one of the world's leading scientists, holding the posts of Master of Trinity College at Cambridge and President of the Royal Society and receiving membership in the Order of Merit.